What are pedigree, crossbreed and mixed-breed dogs?

 What’s the best dog breed?

-If you are considering getting a dog, it’s a good idea to research the traits of breeds you’re interested in, as well as some other things you need to think about first.
+If you're considering getting a dog, it’s a good idea to research the traits of breeds you’re interested in.
+You should consider your living situation too.

-But while a giant breed might not suit apartment living and some dogs make better companions for children, it really comes down to the individual dog in most cases.
+For example, a giant breed might not suit apartment living.
+And some dogs make better companions for children.
+It really comes down to the individual dog in most cases.
 Different types and sizes of dogs suit different circumstances.

-And don’t rule out rescue dogs either - your local rescue will probably work hard to match your family with the perfect companion and they often have an assortment of crossbreeds and even pedigrees.
+And don’t rule out rescue dogs either.
+Your local rescue will likely work hard to match your family with the perfect companion.
+They often have an assortment of crossbreeds and even pedigrees.

-Our data shows that the classic Labrador Retriever is the most popular breed of dog from November 2020-October 2021, but it’s great to see a healthy spectrum of pedigrees, crossbreeds and mixed breeds in the top 10:
+Our data shows that the classic Labrador Retriever is the most popular breed of dog from November 2020 to October 2021.
+But it’s great to see a healthy spectrum of pedigrees, crossbreeds and mixed breeds in the top 10:

 1. Labrador Retriever